 You likely know what it is.
 The content is part article and part list.
 Think of any articles like “5 of the best moisturizers for oily skin” or “The 10 Things You Need For Winter”.

 And the content strategy has worked pretty well for them, with a global audience of over 520 million and 3+ billion content views a month.

 BuzzFeed’s Affiliate Marketing Strategy

-A majority of BuzzFeed posts have a small disclaimer, squeezed in between the title and article itself.
+Posts that include affiliate links have a disclaimer added in between the title and the article itself.

 Affiliate links play a significant part in BuzzFeed’s overall strategy.
-Last year, BuzzFeed drove more than $425M in directly attributable transactions.
-But looking beyond being a source of revenue, BuzzFeed cofounder says this is a way to change the entire marketing ecosystem.
+7 in 10 users say that Buzzfeed content inspires them to make purchase decisions, and in 2019, BuzzFeed drove more than $425M in directly attributable transactions.
+But looking beyond being a source of revenue, BuzzFeed co-founder says this is a way to change the entire marketing ecosystem.

 This strategy emphasizes the benefits of affiliate marketing like:

 - Directly connecting the consumer to the company